lichfolky/Notes/Design/Typography-Hope-Armstrong.md

 #333 and #F9F9F9
 #1e1e1e and #F9F9F9 amd 999999 and AE372E
+1a1a1a
+exclusive colors for items like links, helps hierarchy s

 chec color contrast scores
 AA Large for headings or > = 18 px